Depression in young people is more common than you might think

 WHEN TO WORRY

-If your child shows any of the following signs or symptoms, for more than 2 weeks consistently, then please arrange an appointment.
+If your child shows any of the following signs or symptoms, for more than 2 weeks consistently, then please arrange an appointment as soon as you can.

 Low mood